goauthentik/authentik/website/integrations/services/zammad/index.md

 ## zammad Setup

-Configure Zammad SAML settings by going to settings (he gear icon), and selecting `Security -> Third-party Applications` and activiate `Authentication via SAML`
+Configure Zammad SAML settings by going to settings (the gear icon), and selecting `Security -> Third-party Applications` and activiate `Authentication via SAML`

 Change the following fields